Do Hair Relaxers Cause Ovarian Cancer?

 Our lawyers are investigating lawsuits against hair relaxer manufacturers for individuals who frequently used the products and developed any of the following conditions;

-To find out if you or a loved one may be entitled to financial compensation through a hair relaxer lawsuit payout, call our office toll-free at 800-522-0102 or complete the form below.
+To find out if you or a loved one may be entitled to financial compensation through a hair relaxer lawsuit payout, call our office toll-free at 800-522-0102 or request a free consultation.